venkateshwarant/Selenide/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Here note that the build fails because we have a failing test method testTime in TestFirstServlet, if you comment this method and run the test case, you can see that the build succeeds.
+Here note that the build fails because we have a failing test method- testTime in TestFirstServlet, if you comment this method and run the test case, you can see that the build succeeds.

 Additionally, selenide automatically takes the screenshot of the browser when the test case fails and attaches inside the report.